hellogreg/pstv/pstv.md

 - Update it to share the same visual branding language as the current generation of Sony products (PS4, Bravia TVs, PlayStation mobile app, etc.).
 - Reframe the PSTV as something other than just a Vita on a bigger screen.

 The PSTV’s internals are basically those of a Vita.
-But a device is not what makes it up.
-A device is how it’s used.
+But a device is not the sum of its component parts.
+A device is defined by how it’s used.

 When the iPad was announced, it was ridiculed as just a big iPhone or iPod touch.
 Technically, that was true.
 Its internals were about the same, it shared the same OS, and it ran the same apps.
 But calling it a big iPhone was also wrong.
 The iPad was something different, because a tablet is used differently from a phone.